- SCBE EDI Newsletter - Inclusion

 In addition to the signing of the renewed partnership, 15 UCD students from Science and Engineering disciplines were awarded UCD-Intel Masters Student Scholarships.
 Each recipient is provided with a €3,000 bursary to support their academic studies and given the opportunity to experience practical learning aligned to the needs of industry.
 Additionally, they are provided with employee mentors by Intel to give them a direct relationship to the world of work.

-The recipients of the UCD-Intel Masters Student Scholarship were as follows:
+Five students form Chemical & Bioprocess Engineering were recipients of the UCD-Intel Masters Student Scholarship, as follows: